On the seafront at Las Cucharas beach

 Price of a coffee: €1.15

 Public transport: €1.10/ticket

-For adults searching among the best hotels in Lanzarote to switch off, relax and unwind during their holiday, a great option is the Barceló Teguise Beach - Adults Only, located on the promenade.
+For adults searching among the best hotels in Lanzarote to switch off, relax and unwind during their holiday, a great option is the Barceló Teguise Beach - Adults only, located on the promenade.
 Its modern rooms are equipped with hot tubs and state-of-the-art technology.
 There is also a fitness studio, an excellent U-Spa and two infinity pools, all in a wonderfully calm setting that is enhanced by a spectacular view of the sea.
 What else does the island of Lanzarote have to offer?

 Upon settling himself on the island, Manrique decided to build his Casa del Volcán in the centre of Lanzarote.
 The building, located in the municipality of Tahíche, next to Costa Teguise, was built on five volcanic bubbles and is an example of local architecture in complete harmony with the landscape.
-The house became a museum and can be visited any day of the week.
+The house is now a museum and can be visited any day of the week.
 It exhibits two collections: one of contemporary art, made up of artists from the same generation as Manrique, and another collection of his own works.
-As you can see, there is a wide variety of things on offer to do in Lanzarote.
-However, one experience you can’t afford to miss is spending an unforgettable day on the island beaches.
+As you can see, there is a wide variety of things to do in Lanzarote.
+However, the one experience you can’t afford to miss is spending an unforgettable day on the island's beaches.
 What is the best beach in Lanzarote to enjoy water sports?